colonelpanic8/okcupyd/README.md

     print(question.answer_options[0])
 ```

-However, in some cases, it is important to understand that objects are
+However, in some cases, it is important to be aware of the subtle
+differences between \~okcupyd.util.fetchable.Fetchable objects and
+python lists. \~okcupyd.util.fetchable.Fetchable construct the elements
+that they "contain" lazily.
+In most of its uses in the okcupyd library,
+this means that http requests can be made to populate
-not, in fact, lists. \~okcupyd.util.fetchable.Fetchable instances make
+\~okcupyd.util.fetchable.Fetchable instances as its elments are
-the http requests that are needed to construct its contents as its
-contents are requested.
+requested.

 The \~okcupyd.profile.Profile.questions
 \~okcupyd.util.fetchable.Fetchable that is used in the example above
 fetches the pages that are used to construct its contents in batches of
-10 questions on an as needed basis.
-This means that the actual call to
+10 questions.
+This means that the actual call to retrieve data is made
-retrieve data is made when iteration starts.
-If you enable the request
+when iteration starts.
+If you enable the request logger when you run
-logger when you run this code snippet, you get output that illustrates
+this code snippet, you get output that illustrates this fact:
-this fact:

 ``` {.sourceCode .}
 2014-10-29 04:25:04 Livien-MacbookAir requests.packages.urllib3.connectionpool[82461] DEBUG "GET /profile/ShrewdDrew/questions?leanmode=1&low=11 HTTP/1.1" 200 None